Rello/audioplayer/README.md

 ## Bugs and Feature Requests

-Please report bug or feature request using the [GitHub issue tracking system](https://github.com/Rello/audioplayer/issues) only!
+Please report bugs or feature request using the [GitHub issue tracking system](https://github.com/Rello/audioplayer/issues) only!

 ## Changelog